 According to the National Institutes of Health and other published medical research, nausea and vomiting during pregnancy occurs in 80-85% of pregnant women.
 Several medications can be used to alleviate what is commonly referred to as morning sickness, but there is insufficient data on how these drugs correlate with birth defects.
-Some anti-nausea medications, such as Bendectin, which were previously believed to be safe for pregnant women, now come with black box warning labels, the strongest warning label available before a drug must be pulled from the market after birth defects were observed.
+Some anti-nausea medications, which were previously believed to be safe for pregnant women, now come with black box warning labels, the strongest warning label available before a drug must be pulled from the market.

 Zofran Use During Pregnancy

-There is an increasing trend to prescribe Zofran (ondansetron) for nausea and vomiting in pregnant women, even though its safety for use during pregnancy remains unknown.
-This is largely because there is no FDA-approved drug for this condition.
+There is an increasing trend to prescribe Zofran for nausea and vomiting in pregnant women, even though its safety for use during pregnancy remains unknown.
+This is largely because there is no FDA-approved drug for morning sickness.
 Zofran is not labeled for use to combat nausea and vomiting in pregnancy in either the United States or Canada.

-Studies, including one published in China, have found that the drug is teratogenic (able to cause congenital birth defects) because it is readily able to pass through the placenta in early pregnancy in a concentration that is high enough to cause abnormal fetal development.
-The Slone Epidemiology Center and the Centers for Disease Control and Prevention found that women exposed to the 5HT3-receptor antagonist Zofran during the first trimester of pregnancy were observed to have a 2.37 times increased risk of having a child born with a cleft palate birth defect.
+Studies, including one published in China, have found the drug teratogenic (able to cause congenital birth defects) because it is readily able to pass through the placenta in early pregnancy in a concentration high enough to cause abnormal fetal development.
+The Slone Epidemiology Center and the Centers for Disease Control and Prevention (CDC) found women exposed to the 5HT3-receptor antagonist Zofran during the first trimester of pregnancy had a 2.37 times increased risk of having a child born with a cleft palate birth defect.

 What Birth Defects Can Zofran Cause?

 Infants born to mothers who took Zofran during pregnancy may be born with malformations of the mouth, including a cleft lip or cleft palate.
 A cleft palate refers to a split in the roof of the mouth, while a cleft lip includes a gather or split in the mouth area.
-These disfigurations of the face can range from visible facial marks to massive developmental shortcomings, which can cause difficulty eating or breathing.
-Although modern surgeries can sometimes correct these birth defects, a child may face a lifetime of scarring or injuries so severe that they cannot be fully corrected.
-According to a study conducted by the National Center for Biotechnology Information, taking Zofran during pregnancy may increase a baby’s chances of being born with a cleft palate twice over.
+These disfigurations of the face can range from visible facial marks to massive developmental shortcomings, which can cause difficulty eating and/or breathing.
+Although modern surgeries can sometimes correct these birth defects, a child may face a lifetime of scarring or injuries so severe they cannot be fully corrected.
+According to a study conducted by the National Center for Biotechnology Information, taking Zofran during pregnancy can increase a baby’s risk of being born with a cleft palate twofold.

-Severe birth complications caused by Zofran also include defects in the development of the infant’s heart.
-A baby may face life-threatening complications during the pregnancy, birth, or for the rest of his or her life as a result of defects in the growth of their heart, including congenital heart defects that threaten their life.
+Zofran birth complications also include defects in the development of the infant’s heart.
+A baby may face life-threatening complications during the pregnancy, birth, or for the rest of his or her life as a result of heart defects, including congenital heart defects that threaten their lives.

-At least one study showed that women dispensed ondanestron at any time during pregnancy had a 2.0 times increased risk of their baby being born with an APGAR score after 5 minutes of less than six as long as five minutes after birth.
-This commonly used measurement for a newborn’s health determines the condition of the infant on a scale of 1 to 10, with a score of 6 or lower after 5 minutes indicating that the baby may need medical assistance.
+At least one study showed women who took Zofran at any time during pregnancy had a 2.0 times increased risk of their baby being born with an APGAR score of less than six as long as five minutes after birth.
+This commonly used measurement of a newborn’s health determines the condition of the infant on a scale of one to ten, with a score of six or lower after five minutes indicating the baby may need medical assistance.
 The same study found an increased risk of a major birth defect, preterm birth, and shorter birth length with Zofran ingestion during pregnancy.

-An article in Reproductive Toxicology found that the risks for a cardiovascular defect, most notably a cardiac septum defect were increased and statistically significant.
+An article in Reproductive Toxicology found the risk of a cardiovascular defect, most notably a cardiac septum defect, was increased and statistically significant.
 This indicates an increased risk that mothers who take Zofran during pregnancy will give birth to a baby with a “hole in the heart,” also known as an atrial septal defect or a ventral septal defect.
-The article cites a Denmark study showing a 2.0 times increased risk of congenital heart malformation after first trimester exposure to Zofran.
+The article cites a Denmark study showing a 2.0 times increased risk of congenital heart malformation after first trimester in utero exposure to Zofran.